This post may contain affiliate links. Learn more

 What to Do if You Want to Give Up

-Starting new routines are hard!
+Starting new routines is hard!
 Change isn’t always easy, especially when it’s starting something you don’t love to do.
 Here are some resources to help get you started or keep going.

 - Check out these cleaning motivation tips.